decatorevista/storytelling/schedule.md

 Editing a story, whether on film, on the radio, in pictures or on paper is the hardest job of them all.
 We will look at this complicated trial-and-error process of finding the story, re-discovering intentions, and honoring audiences through concrete examples drawn from documentary filmmaking, and we will engage in a practical exercise trying to answer that age-old question: "How to begin?"
 {: .desc}

+**Cynthia Gorney: Ten Ways to Interrogate Your Own Story Idea** {: .desc}

+So you think you're ready to make a killer feature story pitch, or charge off into your story.
+Are you really?
+Here's a list of crucial questions to ask yourself before you set out to report.
+Finding out you don't know the answer to one of them could save you a lot of sorrow down the road.
+{: .desc}

 ### 15:15--15:45
 Conference center lobby and terrace